 The Health and Welfare LPA

-The introduction of the LPA in 2007 introduced also involved a major new concept – the Health and Welfare LPA.
-Initially, the introduction of a more time consuming and costly process of creating a Power of Attorney, and the fact that there were two separate LPA’s, raised suspicion amongst Practitioners and members of the public.
-Whilst the need for a ‘Property and Financial Affairs’ LPA was obvious, and predominantly the reason why Donors had created EPA’s prior to 2007, the full impact, and value, of the Health and Welfare LPA, was unclear at its introduction.
+Whilst the need for a ‘Property and Financial Affairs’ LPA was obvious, and predominantly the reason why Donors had executed EPAs prior to 2007, the full impact, and value, of the Health and Welfare LPA, was unclear initially on its introduction in 2007.

-Briefly, the Health and Welfare LPA authorises the Attorney to deal with all matters involving the medical and health issues of the Donor.
-This includes a specific section within the LPA – and the subject of a separate Option within the document – granting the Donor the opportunity to authorise, or not as the case may be, the Attorney to give direction for the “ceasing of life sustaining treatment.”
-This addresses the realisation in 2007 that it was the decision of the medical profession as to whether life sustaining treatment was to cease, and in the absence (at that time) of the possibility of a third party being appointed by the Donor, and given the legal right, to give such a direction to the medial staff.
+Briefly, the Health and Welfare LPA authorises the Attorney to deal with all matters involving the medical and welfare issues of the Donor.
+This includes a specific section within the LPA – and the subject of a separate Option within the document – granting the Donor the opportunity to authorise, (or not as the case may be), the Attorney to give a direction for the “ceasing of life sustaining treatment.”
+This addresses the recognition in 2007 that it was the medical profession who were legally entitled to decide as to whether life sustaining treatment was to cease, and accordingly a Donor may now authorise his Health and Welfare Attorney to make such a legally binding decision regarding “life sustaining treatment” on the part of the Donor.

-The second arm of the Health and Welfare LPA is that of the Donor’s ‘welfare’.
-This deals with the arrangements made for the Donor’s Care, and covers such matters as Nursing Home Care, packages for Care in the Home, and dealing with Social Services generally.
+The second arm of the Health and Welfare LPA is that of the Donor’s ‘Welfare’.
+This involves the arrangements made for the Donor’s Care, and covers such matters as Nursing Home Care, packages for Care in the Home, and dealing with Social Services generally.

-Over the past few years it has become clear to me that Attorney relatives trying to persuade Social Services to, for example, increase Care packages for Donors, have a greater say in matters if they have been formally appointed as Health and Welfare Attorneys.
-I have seen cases, in the past few years in particular, where close relatives have been unsuccessful in persuading Social Services, for example, to increase Care packages for their relatives as they were not appointed as Health and Welfare Attorneys.
+Over the past few years it has become clear to me that an Attorney’s relatives trying to persuade Social Services to, for example, increase Care packages for Donors, have a greater say in matters if they have been formally appointed as Health and Welfare Attorneys.
+I have seen cases, in the past few years in particular, where close relatives have been unsuccessful in persuading Social Services, for example, to increase Care packages for their relatives, as they had not been appointed as Health and Welfare Attorneys.

-In times of increasing costs and the substantial lack of funds on the part of Local Authorities to fund such Care costs, securing such increased care packages will inevitably become increasingly difficult, and such requests will be met with increased resistance due to such lack of funds.
-If a relative is appointed as a Health and Welfare Attorney, this will give the Attorney a greater say in matters involving the affairs of the Donor – whilst, at the same time, not guaranteeing that success will inevitably follow such a request simply for this reason.
+In times of increasing costs and the substantial lack of funds on the part of Local Authorities to fund such Care costs, securing such increased Care packages will inevitably become increasingly difficult, and such requests will be met with increased resistance often due to a lack of funds.
+If a relative is appointed as a Health and Welfare Attorney, this will give the Attorney a greater say in matters involving the welfare of the Donor – whilst, not guaranteeing that success will inevitably follow.

-Rightly or wrongly, and in the interest of limiting costs for the Donor, there has been a tendency to focus on just the one LPA which all Donors require – the Financial and Property Affairs LPA.
-Increasingly, Donors should be advised to also consider the increasing importance, and need, for a Health and Welfare LPA.
+Rightly or wrongly, and in the interest of limiting costs for the Donor, there was initially a tendency to focus on just the one LPA which all Donors require – the Financial and Property Affairs LPA.
+Increasingly, however, Donors should be advised to consider the critical importance, and need, for a Health and Welfare LPA.

 Who Do You Appoint?

-Having decided on whether you need one or two LPA’s, attention should then be given to who you wish to appoint.
+Having decided on whether you need one or two LPAs, attention should then be given to whom you wish to appoint.

-You are advised to consider appointing more than one Attorney to ensure that if your Attorney pre-deceases you, or loses capacity, then there is no requirement to go through the whole costly process all over again.
-Indeed, one of the improvements under this new system (possibly borne out of a conscience regarding the overall cost of the process) is the facility to appoint, or nominate, ‘Replacement Attorneys’ in the event that your Attorney, or Attorneys, have either pre-deceased you or are not able to carry out their duties as your Attorney, for whatever reason.
+You are advised to consider appointing more than one Attorney to ensure that, if your Attorney pre-deceases you, or loses capacity, then there is no need to have to go through the whole costly process all over again.
+Indeed, one of the genuine improvements under this new process is the facility within the documents to appoint, or nominate, ‘Replacement Attorneys’ in the event that your Attorney, or Attorneys, may have either pre-deceased you, or are not able to carry out their duties as your Attorney, for whatever reason.

-If you have suitable candidates for being ‘Replacements’ then you are advised to appoint them at the outset in order to cover this future possibility – often grandchildren are suitable Replacements for their own parents, as of course they are most likely to carry out the responsibilities previously undertaken by their parent or parents, as Attorneys, for their grandparents.
+If you have suitable candidates for being ‘Replacements’ then you are advised to appoint them at the outset in order to cover this future possibility – often grandchildren are suitable Replacements for their own parents, as of course they are the most likely individuals to carry out the responsibilities previously undertaken by their parent or parents, as Attorneys, for their grandparents.

 Anticipate the Delay in Registration

 A critical change in the process is the compulsory requirement to register the LPA first and before it is valid and capable of being used.
-This registration process inevitably involves a fee – which pays for the introduction of the Office of the Public Guardian and its almost immediate relocation from London to Birmingham – and the cost of processing every LPA executed in England and Wales.
-Originally the fee was £150 each.
-It was reduced to £130 (when it was felt few were taking out LPA’s), and then reduced further to £110.
-On 1stApril 2017 the fee was reduced to the current fee at the time of writing I am pleased to report that this has just been reduced further, from 1stApril 20017, to £82.00
+This registration process inevitably involves a fee – which paid for the creation of the Office of the Public Guardian and its almost immediate relocation from London to Birmingham – and the cost of processing every LPA executed in England and Wales.
+Originally the registration fees were a prohibitive £150 each.
+These were subsequently reduced to £130, then reduced further to £110.
+On 1stApril 2017 the fee was reduced to the current fee at the time of writing (June 2018) of £82 per LPA.

-Combined with the need to notify at least one person of the intention to execute an LPA as above, this need to register the document first results in most applications taking up to 3 months from the date of their execution before they can be validly used.
+Combined with the need to notify at least one person of your intention to execute an LPA as above, this need to register the document first results in the registration process for most applications taking up to 3 months from the date of their execution and before they can be validly used by the Attorney.

-It is the writer’s opinion that this is the major retrogression in the process.
-Some Attorneys, desperate for the need to process matters legally for their Donors, are unable to do this for at least 3 months – in some cases the Donor has died before the LPA is actually registered at the OPG – and in such cases, of course, our registration fee is not refunded!
+It is the writer’s opinion that this is the major retrogression in the current process.
+Some Attorneys, desperate for the need to process matters legally for their Donors, are unable to do this for at least 3 months – and in some sad cases the Donor has died before the LPA is actually registered at the OPG – and in such cases, of course, your registration fee is not refunded!

-Whilst you can adapt a system that devalues the role of solicitors in our society you cannot unfortunately eradicate the intricately valuable role that they represent – that is the fundamental obligation on a Solicitor to satisfy himself that the Donor is of sound mind and also fully understands the importance and implications of these very important and far-reaching documents.
-A Solicitor is obliged by his Professional Conduct Rules to ensure that both prevail in all cases.
-If the LPA’s are prepared by a Solicitor specialised in this field then there is no question that both these essential criteria are satisfied.
+A Solicitor is obliged by his Professional Conduct Rules to satisfy himself that the Donor is of sound mind and also fully understands the importance and implications of these very important and far-reaching documents.
+If the LPAs are prepared by a Solicitor specialising in this field then there is no question that both of these essential criteria are satisfied.

 If a third party downloads the form and invites the Donor to sign without any detailed knowledge on the part of either party as to their legality and impact, then the Donor is severely at risk!

-In an attempt to address the risk of Donors being invited to sign documents without the necessary checks on their mental capacity or understanding the full implications of the documents they are signing there incorporated within the LPA document itself a ‘Certificate’ which is required to be signed by a ‘Certificate Provider’, who verifies that the Donor is of sound mind, has the capacity to enter into the LPA, and is fully aware of its meaning and impact.
+In an attempt to address the risk of Donors being invited to sign documents without the necessary checks on their mental capacity or understanding the full implications of the documents they are signing there incorporated within the LPA document a ‘Certificate’ which is required to be signed by a ‘Certificate Provider’, who verifies that the Donor is of sound mind, has the capacity to enter into the LPA, and is fully aware of its meaning and impact.
 It is for this reason alone that Donors should consult a specialist Solicitor in this field before executing these documents.
-It is debatable as to whether anyone in these categories are either sufficiently experienced or knowledgeable in this area to make that judgement, so again care needs to be taken as to who prepares these documents.

-Once registered, as with the EPA, the LPA is valid for the lifetime of the Donor, unless subsequently revoked.
-Previously executed EPA’s remain valid unless revoked.
+Once registered, the LPA is valid for the lifetime of the Donor, unless subsequently revoked.
+Existing Enduring Powers of Attorney remain valid unless revoked.

-It gives the Attorney (and the Donor) peace of mind that, whoever the Attorney may encounter in the future, the Attorney has the legal right to deal with the Donor’s affairs in respect of both his/her Property and Finance as well as, critically, matters involving the Donor’s Health and Welfare.
+This gives the Donor and Attorney peace of mind that, whatever the Attorney may encounter in the future, the Attorney has the legal right to deal with the Donor’s affairs in respect of both his/her Property and Finance as well as, critically, matters involving the Donor’s Health and Welfare.

-It may be a far more costly exercise than it used to be, but the importance of these documents cannot be underestimated and the overall savings in time, frustrations and the ability to legally deal with the Donor’s affairs when necessary is often unquantifiable.
+Whilst the current LPA process may be more costly than its predecessor, the importance of these documents cannot be underestimated and the overall savings in time, frustration and the ability to legally deal with the Donor’s affairs when necessary, is often unquantifiable.

 At Emyr Pierce Solicitors we recognise the importance of these documents and their potential cost to the Donor and that these costs may prove to be a deterrent.

-We therefore adopt a pricing structure based on the time taken to, advise initially, and then prepare the documentation.
+We adopt a pricing structure based on the time taken to, advise initially, and then prepare the documentation.
 We offer fixed price packages for individuals and married couples.

-We charge a nominal additional fee for a second LPA as we believe it is in the best interest of all clients to execute both LPA’s.
+We charge a nominal additional fee for a second LPA as we believe it is in the best interest of all clients to execute both LPAs.
 We cannot legislate for the registration fees payable at any one time and these fees are payable in advance.
-The welcome reduction in registration fees will help somewhat in this regard.
+The welcome reduction in registration fees has, however, helped somewhat in this regard.

-For an individual executing two LPA’s the registration fees would now be £164, with £328 for a married couple.
+For an individual executing two LPAs the registration fees would now be £164, with £328 for a married couple executing two LPAs each.
 You are of course free to execute just the one LPA, but increasingly we take the view that the Health and Welfare LPA is becoming just as valuable and important for relatives as the more obvious benefits provided by the Property and Financial Affairs LPA.